Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Inpainting

 \subsection{A texture synthesis inpainting algorithm}

 The following algorithm for inpainting with texture synthesis has been proposed in \cite{Gro04,Gro05} and consists of five steps:

 It is important to note that texture synthesis \emph{cannot} be formulated as a constraint of the operator equation \autoref{eq:op}.
-Therefore only partial problems can be solved with regularization methods as considered in this book: For instance finding an adequate partitioning of the inpainting domain can be found with regularization methods. \emph{Aesthetic} texture is inpainted in the partitioned inpainting domain via Markov chains.
+Therefore only partial problems can be solved with regularization methods as considered in this book: For instance finding an adequate partitioning of the inpainting domain can be found with regularization methods. \emph{Aesthetic} texture is inpainted in the partitioned inpainting domain via Markov-models (see \autoref{se:hmm}).